Want the perfect Ford Mustang? It’s not just about appearance – it’s about reliability too.

 7th Generation (S650) | 2024 | N/A | N/A |

-Ready to dive into the nitty-gritty?
+Ready to delve into the intricate details?

 Best & Worst Years for Ford Mustang 5th Generation (2005-2014)